Last updated: February 2023

 Size & Style

 The model I used for my review was the RC9W 1400w radiator, the second largest in the RC Wave range.
-This Queen of Radiators is a stately 104.4cm wide by 52.5cm tall.
-Despite its width, it remains slim at only 7.5cm deep – fitting perfectly in the alcove between our two windows, leaving me plenty of room to tinker.
+This Queen of Radiators is a stately 1060mm wide by 525mm tall.
+Despite its width, it remains slim at only 75mm deep – fitting perfectly in the alcove between our two windows, leaving me plenty of room to tinker.
 The RC9W comes recommended for rooms with a floor area of up to 16m2, although we found it amply heated our medium-sized office, which measured up as 17m2.

-Stylewise, I was impressed by the bright shining white coat of the RC Wave, as well as its sturdy aluminium frame – its elegant design belies the strength of its construction.
+Style wise, I was impressed by the bright shining white coat of the RC Wave, as well as its sturdy aluminium frame – its elegant design belies the strength of its construction.
 The radiator is sold with a lifetime guarantee on the body of the radiator, and you can see why the manufacturers have so much confidence in their creation.
 It made quite a contrast to the central heating radiator on the wall opposite.
-Where the front of the central heating radiator sports uniform ridges, the RC Wave is entirely smooth, save for the small gaps between panels that encourage the air to circulate through the radiator.
+Where the front of that radiator sports uniform ridges, the RC Wave is entirely smooth, save for the small gaps between panels that encourage the air to circulate through the radiator.